 Because less than 50% of sales come from repeat buyers, I've commonly found that a business becomes unintentionally over-involved with serving their one-time buyers as they grow while not paying attention to the customer types and profiles that more naturally lead to repeat sales.
 (The SegLogic product we're building is a key part of addressing this visibility gap, because most native ecommerce reporting doesn't make it clear what percentage of revenue growth comes from repeat buyers nor how to target those buyer types in your marketing.)

-As we enter the 2020 holidays, now is the perfect time to get a HubSpot Dashboard in place that can quantify the long-term ROI of your efforts to acquire new customers.
+With less than an hour of time this article will help you build a HubSpot Dashboard that can quantify the long-term ROI of your efforts to acquire new customers.